Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Volcanic Eruption at Vestmann Islands.

 You can actually see where some of the houses buried by the ash used to stand.
-Their locations is marked with plaques with drawing of the houses and the date when they succumbed to lava and ash.
+Their locations are marked with plaques with drawings of the houses and the date when they succumbed to lava and ash.

 The Burial Ground for Houses